openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

 	  }
 	}

-Notice also that each controller has the swift_zone specified, so each of the three controllers can represent each of the three Swift zones.
+Note that each controller has the swift_zone specified, so each of the three controllers can represent each of the three Swift zones.
 Similarly, site.pp defines a class for the compute nodes.

 Installing Nagios Monitoring using Puppet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fuel provides a way to deploy Nagios for monitoring your OpenStack cluster.
-It will require the installation of an agent on the controller, compute, and storage nodes, as well as having a master server for Nagios which will collect and display all the results.
-An agent, the Nagios NRPE addon, allows OpenStack to execute Nagios plugins on remote Linux/Unix machines.
-The main reason for doing this is to monitor basic resources (such as CPU load, memory usage, etc.), as well as more advanced ones on remote machines.
+Nagios is an open source distributed management and monitoring infrastructure that is commonly used in data centers to keep an eye on thousands of servers.
+Nagios requires the installation of a software agent on all nodes, as well as having a master server for Nagios which will collect and display all the results.
+The agent, the Nagios NRPE addon, allows OpenStack to execute Nagios plugins on remote Linux/Unix machines.
+The main reason for doing this is to monitor key resources (such as CPU load, memory usage, etc.), as well as provide more advanced metrics and performance data on local and remote machines.

 Nagios Agent
 ++++++++++++